Executive Editorial

 Unsung Heroes

 Our club could not survive without our team of unsung heroes who work tirelessly behind the scenes.
 In this edition we will begin the first in a series of articles on our Program Admins from each of our communities.
 We are excited to recognize and tell you more about Tiffany Bruce, current MLS NEXT Club Admin for CUP Boys.
-Quotes from Lisa to be added

 From Sidelines to Center Stage

-Tiffany’s CUSC story started back in 2010 when her son William, then just 8 years old, joined CU Monroe.
+Tiffany’s CUSC story started back in 2010 when her son William, then just 7 years old, joined CU Monroe.
 Like many parents, she began as a supportive mom on the sidelines.
 But by the 2016–2017 season— coinciding with the first year of the USYS birth year age group format— Tiffany stepped up as a volunteer team administrator for William’s U14 CUP team.
 That “small” volunteer role quickly evolved into a consistent and critical presence.

 Since then, Tiffany has served as a club admin for the CUP Boys top tier teams, which these days compete in MLS NEXT.
 She brings the structure, organization and behind-the-scenes coordination and support that helps our coaches and boys focus on events on the field.